postcumer/ruby-kernel-releses/README.md

-# ruby-kernel-releses
+Ruby KernelSU releases
-Kernel Development Releses for Device Redmi Note 12 Pro/Pro-Plus
+- Kernel Releses for Device Redmi Note 12 Pro/Pro-Plus

+To install .zip format releases you can use custom recovery or rom recovery, i.e. twrp, ofox

-To install current releses you'll have to use custom rom recovery/custom recovery (twrp/ofox).
+To install .img releases you'll have to use platform-tools, i.e. adb fastboot commands
-In Custom Rom Recovery use, adb sideload ksu.zip.
-In Custom Recovery (twrp/ofox) install the zip file directly.